noobee/FlightStab/README.md

 FROM THIS POINT ONWARDS, YOU WILL ERASE THE CHIP AND REFLASH WITH NEW FIRMWARE.
 THERE IS NO WAY TO RESTORE THE ORIGINAL FIRMWARE.

 8. select `Chip Erase`. the program will erase the chip and reset the lock bits.
-9. select `Read All` again, this time the lock fuse should lock=0xff.
+9. select `Read All` again, this time the lock fuse should read lock=0xff.
 10. open the generated hex file `FlightStab.cpp.hex`
 11. select `Write` from the menu bar then `Flash`. the program will write the updated firmware to the flash. sometimes it will fail to recognize the chip ID. try again 2-3 times and it would usually succeed.
 12. disconnect the ISP connector from the RX3S.